pikatchu/closedsource/book/0070-headquarters.md

 “Elias!
 Long time no see.
 What brings you here?”

-Elias didn’t waste time.
+Elias didn't waste time.
 “I need to see Mike.
 Urgent.”

-The guard’s smile faded instantly.
+The guard's smile faded instantly.

 "I see.
 Come on in."